spang-lab/FastqPuri/README_makeBloom.md

 `k`-mers can be given by the user as an input parameter and is chosen to be `25` by default.
-All `k`-mers containing nucleotides different from `{A,C,G,T}` will not be consiedered and they are encoded such that every nuclotide takes only 2-bits memory.
+All `k`-mers containing nucleotides different from `{A,C,G,T}` will not be consiedered and they are encoded such that every nucleotide takes only 2-bits memory.
 Wee look into the reverse complement and insert only the one that is lexycographically smaller.

  Once the `k`-mer has been processed, the hash functions are computed an the